shlawgathon/ICBG/icbg-spec.md

 3. **Automation:** Address ingestion happens automatically through Overpass API geospatial queries
 4. **MCP Integration:** Email notifications via the AgentMail MCP server from the Dedalus Labs Marketplace demonstrate real, production-ready MCP integration
 5. **User Engagement:** Recipients receive actual festive "Santa's delivering your present!" email notifications
+6. **Persistent Storage:** Order history is stored in Convex with real-time sync—data survives page refreshes and is queryable
-6. **Production-Path:** Amazon ordering is pluggable—the mock system mirrors real API patterns
+7. **Production-Path:** Amazon ordering is pluggable—the mock system mirrors real API patterns

 **Explicit disclaimers to include:**

 - "Address data comes from OpenStreetMap—the world's largest open geographic database with over 10 billion features."
 - "Email notifications are sent via the AgentMail MCP server hosted on the Dedalus Labs Marketplace—recipients receive real emails."
+- "Order history is persisted to Convex, a real-time backend database—refresh the page and all orders remain."
 - "The Amazon integration is mocked for hackathon speed; the interface mirrors the real fulfillment flow and could be connected to actual APIs."

 ---